 For those interested in joining a golf course your local clubs will generally be more than happy to let you “test drive” the golf course before making your commitment.
 In addition, many golf courses now offer 1-year trial memberships where you can be a member for the year for just the annual dues and then you can even take advantage of playing their reciprocal clubs offering even more opportunities to play other private clubs.

-A course The Rebel Golfer played this way – NONE.
-I’m not member material anywhere.
+A course we played this way – NONE.
+We aren’t member material anywhere.

 14 | WORK IN THE INDUSTRY